This article is part of our Travel Business Startup Guide—a curated list of articles to help you plan, start, and grow your travel business!

 “Our ‘lesson learned’ in starting up our agency was primarily the realization that your Google Adwords budget can single-handedly determine your success when starting out in this normally competitive market,” he says.

 Don’t make the mistake of thinking that all your advertising efforts should revolve around paid advertising, however.
-Plenty of your focus should go into social media marketing and more “guerilla marketing” tactics.
+Plenty of your focus should go into social media marketing and guerrilla marketing tactics.

 “I didn’t get a single call for over a year,” he explains.
 “I honestly had no idea what I was doing at the time, but eventually, the business picked up and began to grow at an exponential rate.
 Flash forward eight years, and we now have a team of 35 full-time staff operating in 18 countries.”

-Resources to help you market and launch your travel agency:
+Resources to help you market and launch your travel business:

 - How to Write an Effective Marketing Plan